 Maximum Household Income

-The COVID assistance programs are available to low and moderate income Mansfield residents as defined by the U.S. Department of Housing and Urban Development (HUD).
-To qualify, the total combined annual income of all residents in the household cannot exceed income guidelines that are established annually.
+The COVID assistance programs are available to low and moderate income residents of the following communities: Ashford, Chaplin, Coventry, Mansfield, Willington and Windham.
+To qualify, the total combined annual income of all residents in the household cannot exceed income guidelines that are established annually by the U.S. Department of Housing and Urban Development (HUD).
 Current (2021) income limits are listed below by household size (including children).

 |Household Size||Maximum Income|